Frequently Asked Questions

 How do I start an activity?

 Sign in on the home page.
 You’ll see your Questions dashboard with your previously saved questions.
 Click New Question to write a new question and feedback criteria from scratch, or click Launch to start an activity with an existing question and criteria.
 You’ll want to have your computer plugged into a display for the whole class to see.
+Check out this step-by-step guide for more detail.

 How do my students join my room?